soler2000/RevCam/README.md

 Just like the INA219, the VL53L1X defaults to the Pi's primary I²C controller at address `0x29`.
-When connecting the sensor to a different bus export `REVCAM_I2C_BUS` before launching the server and install the optional `adafruit-circuitpython-extended-bus` helper so RevCam can open the alternate adapter.
+When connecting the sensor to a different bus export `REVCAM_I2C_BUS` before launching the server and ensure the optional `adafruit-circuitpython-extended-bus` helper is available so RevCam can open the alternate adapter.
+The installation helper already includes it, but manual setups should install it before overriding the bus number.

 ### Development machine installation